 The highest GPCA decision-making body is the bi-annual General Assembly, consisting of delegates from active county Green Parties.
 The General Assembly makes decisions for the GPCA party on platform, budget, state party Treasurer and Liaison to the Secretary of State, and instructs the California Secretary of State on the Green presidential candidate to list on the primary ballot.
 The number of delegates allocated to each county is roughly proportional, based on the number of Green registrants in that county.

-In the primary election every four years, registered Greens in each county elect members of Green Party County Councils.
-The County Council is the legal body of the GPCA on the county level and is responsible for compliance with state and local election laws.
-County Councils hold public meetings, have their own bylaws and are generally responsible for organizing and coordinating Green Party activity in their county and for representing the county to the state party.
+In every Presidential Primary election, registered Greens in each county elect members as their Green Party County Councils.
+The County Council is the legal body of the GPCA on the county level equivalent to other political party's Central Committees.
+County Councils are generally responsible for organizing and coordinating Green Party activity in their county and for representing the county to the state party.

 Committees and Working Groups

 In between General Assemblies, a 24-member state Coordinating Committee oversees the ongoing work of the state party and maintains internal communications.
 The Coordinating Committee is elected annually by the Standing General Assembly for two-year staggered terms.
 Standing Committees and Working Groups carry out work in specific areas and develop proposals for the General Assembly.